Soulful Vegan Ramen Recipe

 I’m a long way from cheap ramen and canned meats.
 I swore that ish off as soon as I started making steady loot and ain’t looked back sense.
 My kids love ramen. but like canned meats, cheap ramen will forever be buried in my past.
 Humility is a character trait we emphasize, but canned meats and bad ramen will not be the tools to teach them.
 We keep quality noodles on hand and I make a weekly pot of meatless broth then refrigerate.
 When the kids want ramen they do as I and Lil Buck did in our youth, i.e. boil their noodles and top with whatever vegetables are on hand or those they desire to cook themselves.
 For this version I was actually pretty intentional with respect to having some ingredients on hand, specifically the roasted sweet potatoes and the “blackened okra”.
 The others were “fillers” included to add some heft, provide that ramen essence, and increase the health profile.

-What makes the broth in the soulful vegan ramen so dynamite?
+What makes the broth in the vegan ramen so dynamite?

 There are so many different ways to get flavor in a broth.
 Meat bones are an easy way to get depth and richness.
 In order to keep this vegan and achieve better results than meat bones, I used star anise pods, smoked dried chiles, and charred onions.
 Go light with the anise.
 They are highly fragrant and can overpower a dish if used too heavily.
 The chiles provide that smoked meat element.
 However the character of the broth is from the charred onions, achieved by burning the onion right on a gas stovetop burner.
 Simmering the charred onions brings out both their richness and sweetness and also gives that browned element.
 The combination of these different facets mimics the depth of a meat based broth.
 The rest is about concentrating the broth, so it’s important not to dilute it with too much water.

 Dope beats, fresh eats.
-Enjoy this soulful vegan ramen dish!
+Enjoy this soulful vegan ramen recipe!

 - 1 1-inch piece of fresh ginger, peeled and sliced